-- equities and other securities equivalent to equities;

-- bonds and other debt instruments; and
+- equities and other securities equivalent to equities; - bonds and other debt instruments; and means undertaking for collective investment.

 - any other negotiable securities which carry the right to acquire any such transferable securities by subscription or exchange, with the exclusion of techniques and instruments.